Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 1375A: short hair
 - 1375B: short hair
 - 1375C: short hair
-- 137EC: man’s hair/beard
+- 137EC: man’s hair/beard: EIGHTY
 - 137EF: no beard, no collar
-- 137F1: no beard, no collar: EIGHTY
+- 137F1: no beard, no collar
 - 137F2: no beard, no collar one of hieros for million
 - 137F4: no beard, lower branches
 - 137F5: man’s hair/beard/clothing